fa21-collaborative-drone-interactions/BuoyDeploymentProviderValidation/README.md

 ### Run the Provider to test the redeployment

-In order to test the redeployment, use this shell script `redeploy_simulation.sh REQUEST_DELAY`.
-REQUEST_DELAY specifies how long the script waits after a change occurred to send a request to the web service.
+In order to test the redeployment, use this shell script `redeploy_simulation.sh PROVIDER_DELAY`.
+PROVIDER_DELAY specifies how long the deployment provider waits between each network scan.
+It is recommended to set this something low, e.g. 5 seconds.
+The scripts iterates over 8 different REQUEST_DELAYS, a request delay specifies how long the script waits after a change occurred to send a request to the web service.
 Make sure, the machine you run this script on is in the same network as the pis.
 Ensure that no docker containers are running on the Pis and that the avahi-daemon is running on all pis.
 Everything else should be handled by the script.
 The execution times are highly dependent on the specified request delay.

 ## Last Remarks
 I hope this clarifies setup and usage of the provider.
 If you encounter any problems or run into some issues, feel free to reach out to me.